Viking Ship, Draken Harald Harfagre, Delayed From Norfolk Arrival Thanks To Hurricane Florence

-The Norwegian Viking ship, Draken Harald Harfagre will be delayed in its arrival at its scheduled stop in Norfolk thanks to Hurricane Florence.
+The Norwegian Viking ship Draken Harald Harfagre will be delayed in its arrival at its scheduled stop in Norfolk thanks to Hurricane Florence.

-Billed as the largest Viking ship in the world, the Draken Harald Harfagre has been traveling around ports on the east coast of the U.S. in its American expedition.
+Billed as the largest Viking ship in the world, the Draken Harald Harfagre has been traveling around ports on the East Coast of the U.S. in its American expedition.
 It was scheduled for a stopover at Nauticus from September 13 – 16, according to 13 News Now.
 However, since Hurricane Florence is on its way, the ship will now remain at Baltimore until weather conditions improve.

 The captain and crew of the Draken Harald Harfagre are currently assessing the situation and trying to evaluate the best way forward once the threat of Hurricane Florence passes in relation to Norfolk and the remaining stopovers on the tour.

 Expedition America: East Coast Tour 2018 launched earlier in the year, setting out from Mystic Seaport, CT, on July 9.
 According to the Draken Harald Harfagre’s website, “during the tour Draken will visit 14 harbors across the East Coast of the U.S. spanning from Maine to South Carolina.”
-Norfolk was to be stopover number 11 on the tour.
+Norfolk was to be stopover No. 11 on the tour.

 The website also offers the following information on the tour.